hyperledger-labs/perun-doc/source/go-perun/new_tutorial/main/run.rst

 Note, that for simplicity, all balances are interpreted as the smallest possible Ethereum unit (Wei, 1 Wei = 0.000000000000000001 ETH).

 #.
 We start with the deployment of the contracts by calling deployContracts() with the corresponding arguments.
 This supplies us with the `adjudicator` and `assetHolder` addresses.
 #.
-Next we generate a new bus via `wire.NewLocalBus()` provided by go-perun and call the `setupPaymentClient()` functionality for both Alice and Bob.
+Next we create a new message bus via `wire.NewLocalBus()`, which will be used by the clients to communicate with each other.
+Then we call the `setupPaymentClient()` functionality for both Alice and Bob.
 #.
 Then the balance logger is initialized via `newBalanceLogger()` and `LogBalances()` prints the initial balance of both Clients.
 #.
 Further, Alice opens a channel with `OpenChannel()` with her peer `bob` and the initial funds she wants to put into this Channel.
 Bob fetches this new Channel from his registry by calling `AcceptedChannel()`.
 #.
-Now is everything set up, and we let Alice and Bob exchange a view Wei back and forth.
+Now everything is set up, and we let Alice and Bob exchange a view Wei back and forth.
 #.
 We print the balances and let Alice settle to conclude and withdraw her funds from the Channel.
 Bob also settles to withdraw his funds directly.
 #.
 Finally, both Clients shut down to free up the used resources.